-FACT: The scar at the back of head due to FUT surgery is very minimal because of a special technique called TRICHOPHYTIC closure.
-It is however important to note that not all FUT are same & the final outcome of FUT scar depends on the skills and experience of the surgeon.
+FACT: The scar at the back of the head due to FUT surgery is very minimal because of a special technique called TRICHOPHYTIC closure.
+It is however important to note that not all FUT are the same & the final outcome of a FUT scar depends on the skills and experience of the surgeon.

-3. MYTH: FUT will cause tightening of the scalp or difficulty or pain in movement of head.
+3. MYTH: FUT will cause tightening of the scalp or difficulty or pain in movement of the head.

 FACT: The movements are not affected & the elasticity at the back of the head is so good that it even allows three FUT surgeries in a patient.
-Infact FUT is performed only after checking the elasticity of the scalp.
+In fact, FUT is performed only after checking the elasticity of the scalp.

 4. MYTH: FUE will give you more grafts than FUT & FUT grafts will fall after some time.

-Moreover, FUT gives the surgeon the freedom to take out grafts solely from the permanent donor zone, which have a longer life.
-As opposed to this, while doing FUE alone to get large no of grafts, the surgeon is forced to us the unsafe donor zone as well, which have a high chance of thinning and fall out.
+Moreover, FUT gives the surgeon the freedom to take out grafts solely from the permanent donor zone, which has a longer life.
+As opposed to this, while doing FUE alone to get a large no of grafts, the surgeon is forced to use the unsafe donor zone as well, which has a high chance of thinning and fallout.